fzaninotto/fzaninotto.github.com/_posts/2015-12-04-i-hate-havascript.md

 ## Learn To Love the (Tech) Differences

 We can learn something new from every language.
 [Scala](http://www.scala-lang.org/) makes functional programming obvious.
 [Flux](https://facebook.github.io/flux/) simplifies the update workflow of user interfaces like never before.
-[WinDev](http://www.pcsoft.fr/windev/) uses French to name functions, which is great for programmers who never learned English (and love naked women).
+[WinDev](http://www.pcsoft.fr/windev/) uses French to name functions, which is great for programmers who never learned English.
 When I meet someone doing something else than what I do, I try to detect the good ideas, the good practices that I could reuse.
 I love to learn from other people's experiences.

 I dream about a tech conference that would not be centered around a particular technology.
 A tech conference mixing several developer cultures, without any preconception, but a single purpose: open our minds.